 Counseling is available to assist students in reaching personal and educational goals.
 Counseling is short-term, solution based and provided in an atmosphere focusing on growth and change.
 The counseling staff includes counselors with advanced degrees and training, a staff psychologist and psychiatrist.
 Additional services include couples and group counseling, psychological testing (fee based), outreach programming, assistance in career exploration, and educational workshops.
 Counseling is confidential, unlimited and provided free of charge to all students.
 Services are available in the Campus Life Center, Suite 224, Monday through Friday, 8:30 a.m. - 5 p.m.
-On-site services in Greenville are available Thursday and Friday from 8:30 a.m. - 12 p.m.
+On-site services in Greenville are available.
 For more information about services, please contact the office at 864-503-5195.